Stunning Special Effects and Outstanding Talent Takes Audiences on an Emotional Journey with Anna and Elsa

 The adaptation features music and lyrics by the creators of the film score, Kristen Anderson-Lopez (“In Transit,” “Up Here”) and Robert Lopez (“Avenue Q,” “The Book of Mormon,” “Up Here”), and is adapted from the screenplay by four-time Tony Award® nominee Chad Beguelin (“Aladdin – A Musical Spectacular” at Hyperion Theater; Broadway: “Gotta Dance,” “Aladdin,” “The Wedding Singer,” “Elf”).

-“Frozen – Live at the Hyperion” is directed by Tommy, who was recently nominated for a Tony Award® for her Broadway show “Eclipsed.”
+“Frozen – Live at the Hyperion” is directed by Tommy, who was nominated for a Tony Award® in 2016 for her Broadway show “Eclipsed.”
 The choreographer is Christopher Windom and this is his seventh collaboration with Tommy.
 The musical supervisor/arranger/adaptor is Jason Michael Webb, whose Broadway credits include “The Color Purple,” “Motown: The Musical,” “Violet,” and “Memphis.”
-Clint Ramos, the principal costume designer, was also nominated this year for a Tony Award® for his work on “Eclipsed.”
+Clint Ramos, the principal costume designer, won a Tony Award® in 2016 for his work on “Eclipsed.”